 Learn a new skill

-A good task to start during a lockdown is to learn a new skill which can complement your photography.
+A good task to start during a lockdown is to learn a new skill that can complement your photography.
 Do you struggle with photoshop?
 Have you been scared of using the manual setting in your camera? why not practise these skills or even do some online learning to improve these skills.

 Look through that back catalogue.